-The latest Ofsted report was completed in July 2014 and identified that the school has been successfully "turned-around" and that a "strong trajectory of improvement has been secured".
+The latest Ofsted report (linked to the right) was completed in July 2014 and identified that the school has been successfully "turned-around" and that a "strong trajectory of improvement has been secured".

-Highlights include that students are proud of their school and feel it has changed for the better, that parents feel the school is safe and secure and are more engaged with the school and that students get on well" and "bullying is not tolerated".
+Highlights include that students are proud of their school and feel it has changed for the better, that parents feel the school is safe and secure and are more engaged with the school and that students "get on well" and "bullying is not tolerated".

 The report also highlights that students progress and achievement has improved and that teaching in all subjects is improved.

-I would like to thank all students, staff and parents for their support during this period and we are now working hard to secure Outstanding across all areas of the school.
-Mr R Ellis
+We are now working hard to secure Outstanding across all areas of the school.

 At the request of the headteacher almost all of the observations of lessons were 50 mins long.
 This meant the majority of observations were for whole lessons and the rest were for half of a double period.
 All heads of department carried out joint observations with consultants and fed back to teachers on the quality of teaching and learning with the consultant present.

 Individual subject/s reports were completed by consultants and forwarded to the school."

 "Deptford Green is now clearly a good school with significant strengths in leadership.